Fedato (footballer): Club career

 Fedato began his career by playing for the Palmeiras youth sector in 1965 after being discovered by Mário Travaglini during a game with his hometown club of Cerâmica Clube.
-He begun his senior career with Nacional for the 1967 and 1968 seasons.
+He began his senior career with Nacional for the 1967 and 1968 seasons.
 At the beginning of the 1969 season, he played for both Botafogo-SP and Comercial before having a solid spell with Noroeste at the beginning of the 1970 season.
 He would then experience his career highlight as Palmeiras would sign him as they sought a player who, without any embarrassment, occupied the condition of "first reserve".
 Fedato would meet this criterion because he had the facility to play both on the wings and in command of the attack, going as far to replace some of the talented members of the Second Academy.
 It would be when he entered mid-game that Fedato would get to shine the most as the clubs "secret weapin" as there were countless times in which, thanks to his entry into the field, Palmeiras managed to win a game that seemed initially impossible to recover from.
 This would make him a club icon as fans nicknamed him as the best Talismã in the history of the Alviverde.

 During the next five years, he would be a part of the Palmeiras dynasty that won the 1972 and 1974 Campeonato Paulista as well as the 1972 and 1973 Campeonato Brasileiro Série A, earning the 1974 and 1975 Ramón de Carranza Trophies due to his contributions as he would play in 269 games with 61 goals by the time of his departure from the club.
 He would then briefly play for Capibaribe in the 1976 season before shortly ending his career as a player and moving on to a managerial career where he would coach for Palestra Itália, initially as the youth coach before moving on to the senior team where he would manage for 79 matches within three seasons.
 He would also manage his club of Palmeiras in the 1980s.